-The US Masters starts this Thursday at 2pm UK time!
+The US Masters starts this Thursday at midday UK time!

-Some bookmakers are running extra place offers, including SkyBet, William Hill, Paddy Power and Bet365 all paying out the top 8 places!
+Some bookmakers are running extra place offers, including SkyBet and Coral all paying out the top 10 places!

-Note these bets need to be placed before Thursday 1pm.
+Note these bets need to be placed before Thursday midday.

-This is a profitable opportunity for matched betting, though I recommend this only for experienced matched betters given it does require quite a large liability at the same time as the Grand National.
+This is a profitable opportunity for matched betting, though I recommend this only for experienced matched betters given it does require quite a large liability.

 Golf Masters: Each Way Bets Explained